zobeirhamid/FractalRender/README.md

 ### Introduction to Fractals

 <p>
 Fractals are all around us.
-Brocolli is a fractal, snowflakes are fractals, and the pattern of a shell is a fractal.
+Broccoli is a fractal, snowflakes are fractals, and the pattern of a shell is a fractal.
 The mathematically definition of a fractal is very vague, since it is not understood properly, but it involves the recursion of a pattern or equation since fractals represent the concept of "self-similarity".
 They are objects of investigation in regards to Chaos Theory since most graphs representing chaos are fractals.
 </p>

 ### KochFlake